 Even if you write your understanding down and have the document witnessed, it will mean nothing if things change later on unless you go through the formal process.
 Bad luck if someone breaks the agreement and you want to enforce the terms you agreed in such a friendly spirit when you separated.

 This does not mean you have to go to the trouble and expense of hiring lawyers to write up your agreements (although, if it’s a complex arrangement, you may want to shift the responsibility to a lawyer).
 You can go to a Family Court website and download all the necessary documents and do it yourself.
-Or you might choose to engage an experienced family mediator in Perth to help you work through the issues that have to be dealt with in preparing Consent Orders.
+Or you might choose to engage experienced family mediation services in Perth to help you work through the issues that have to be dealt with in preparing Consent Orders.
 And to make sure you have all the bases covered.

 Be careful also with informal agreements about what will happen with the kids.
 Again, unless the agreements have been prepared as part of Consent Orders, you run the risk that if things go off the rails it may be difficult to get the train back on without having a fight in the Family Court – at potentially great expense in time and money.
 Your agreements don’t have to be complex but you do need to cover eventualities, like one of the parents deciding to move inter-state or wanting the kids to spend extra time with them during holidays.

-Talk through these issues with an experienced family mediator in Perth so that you get the certainty you want and the kids need as they grow up and circumstances change.
+Talk through these issues with our experienced family mediation specialist in Perth so that you get the certainty you want and the kids need as they grow up and circumstances change.